 With the goal of preventing dental disease, we work with parents to provide them with the knowledge and tools to help them see their children grow up cavity free.
 Setting a good example is one of the greatest gifts that parents can give their children, and with their persistence and encouragement, we hope to decrease the need for extensive dental intervention and unnecessary suffering.

-If you do not already have a regular dental care provider, we would be more than happy to be your dental home and to see your children.
-We take pride in offering a relaxed, fun, and educational atmosphere in our family practice.
+If you are looking for pediatric dentists in Red Deer, Dr. Caroline Krivuzoff-Sanderson is more than happy to offer the general dental services needed to address your children’s dental health.
+We take pride in offering a relaxed, fun, and educational atmosphere in our general family practice.
 If you have any questions, or wish to have more information, please feel free to call us at your convenience at 403-346-0077, and one of our administration staff would be glad to assist you.